Particular/docs.particular.net/Content/NServiceBus/profiles-for-nservicebus-host.md

 For example, an email component

 -   Does nothing with the Lite profile
--   Writes emails to disk with the Integration profile</span>
+-   Writes emails to disk with the Integration profile
 -   Uses an SMTP server with the Production profile

 Set it up as follows: